Naturally Daily

 • Cut your nails straight.
 Do not curve the edges.

-• Do not cut your nails too deeply.
+• Do not cut your nails too profoundly.

 • You can use a toe protector if needed.

-Ingrown toenails are quite annoying as you may get hurt when you walk or stand.
+Ingrown toenails are annoying as you may get hurt walking or standing.

 This condition may occur at any age.
-You are at high risk to get ingrown toenails if you have diabetes.
+For example, you are at high risk of ingrown toenails if you have diabetes.
 It’s because diabetes causes poor blood flow to your feet.

 After you remove the ingrown toenails, maintain proper hygiene to avoid further infections.
 You can use some essential oils to get rid of pain and inflammation.

-If you find it difficult to remove the ingrown toenails at home, visit a doctor to remove it surgically.
+If you find removing the ingrown toenails at home difficult, visit a doctor to remove them surgically.

-READ NEXT: Coconut Oil for Nail: Have Healthy Nail Naturally
+● Coconut Oil for Nail: Have Healthy Nails Naturally

 Related Posts